ttsvetanov92/Nagios-Core-check_hostgroup/README.md

 This Nagios plugin enables precise monitoring by checking the percentage of hosts in a DOWN state within a hostgroup.

-This plugin is particularly useful when working with a host group containing many devices.
+This plugin is very useful when working with a host group containing many devices.
 If notifications are temporarily disabled to avoid spam caused by frequent status changes (e.g., when a client turns off their devices at night), the plugin allows you to receive a notification in case of a serious issue.
 For instance, in the event of a central failure causing a large number of devices to go offline, you will be alerted when too many of them transition to offline mode.
 Personally, I have configured critical situations to forward notifications directly to Telegram.

 The plugin is easy to integrate into an existing Nagios Core setup.